stanislaw/notes_on_software_engineering/README.md

 > Zen teachers often tell the story of a young monk who asked a Zen master:
 >
-> “How long will it take me to attain enlightenment?”
+> "How long will it take me to attain enlightenment?"
 The master thought for a
-> few moments and replied: “About ten years.”
+> few moments and replied: "About ten years."
 The young monk was upset and said:
-> “But you are assuming I am like the other monks, and I am not.
+> "But you are assuming I am like the other monks, and I am not.
 I will practice
-> with great determination.”
-“In that case,” replied the Master, “twenty years.”
+> with great determination."
+"In that case", replied the Master, "twenty years."

 and a [similar one](https://martialarts.stackexchange.com/a/7133/7133):

 > ...
 "But if I work hard, how many years will it take to become a master?"
 > persisted the youth.
 >
-> "Oh, maybe thirty years," said Banzo.
+> "Oh, maybe thirty years", said Banzo.
 >
 > "Why is that?" asked Matajuro.
 "First you say ten and now thirty years.
 I will
 > undergo any hardship to master this art in the shortest time!"
 >
-> "Well," said Banzo, "in that case you will have to remain with me for seventy
+> "Well", said Banzo, "in that case you will have to remain with me for seventy
 > years.
 A man in such a hurry as you are to get results seldom learns quickly."

 ### Four seasons